This project includes:

 Project Sequence

-Outing or activity proposed by a partner: outdoor science and discovery activities
+Outing or activity proposed by a partner with cultural mediation: outdoor science and discovery activities

 Participating teachers will choose a day to take their students to Mount Royal and enjoy a day in nature doing some of the simple, outdoor, nature-based activities that were experienced during the teachers' visit.
 Students will have the opportunity to enjoy living the learning through hands-on activities on the mountain.

-Outing or activity proposed by a partner: outdoor science and discovery activities
+Outing or activity proposed by a partner with cultural mediation: outdoor science and discovery activities.

 Participants will be able to use their own school/neighborhood to discover the experiential, place-based, nature activities and learning opportunities available in their own back yards.